ninabarzh/broomstick/content/posts/hunger-games.md

 * Role: Meat production, dairy, wool, cultural imagery
 * Cost: Environmental damage, rural poverty, market volatility

-Meat is marketed as tradition—barbecue pits, open fields, ethical ranching.
+Meat is marketed as tradition, barbecue pits, open fields, ethical ranching.
 In reality, feedlots, hormones, and slaughterhouse automation dominate.
 These regions export identity along with steak.

 Extraction is symbolic.
 These societies are asked to perform authenticity while their agriculture is mechanised and foreign-owned.
 The animals are not the only ones commodified.